Statement of Purpose

-Xcel 2000 Fostercare Services Ltd aim to establish and maintain an effective working relationship with the responsible authority, foster carers, a child’s family and any other person contributing to a child’s care plan, to work in the best interests of the child.
+* Xcel 2000 Fostercare Services Ltd aim to establish and maintain an effective working relationship with the responsible authority, Foster Parents, a child’s family and any other person contributing to a child’s care plan, to work in the best interests of the child.

-Xcel 2000 Fostercare Services Ltd aim to recruit foster carers from all social backgrounds, cultures, ethnic groups and religions in order to offer a wide range of skills and experience to meet the needs of every child referred.
+* Xcel 2000 Fostercare Services Ltd aim to recruit Foster Parents from all social backgrounds, cultures, ethnic groups and religions in order to offer a wide range of skills and experience to meet the needs of every child referred.

-Xcel 2000 Fostercare Services Ltd aim to provide a placement that best meets the individual needs of a child taking into account their cultural, racial and religious backgrounds, and in respect of their gender, sexuality and special needs.
+* Xcel 2000 Fostercare Services Ltd aim to provide a family that best meets the individual needs of a child taking into account their cultural, racial and religious backgrounds, and in respect of their gender, sexuality and special needs.

-Xcel 2000 Fostercare Services Ltd aim to promote the highest standards for children and young people in foster care by providing comprehensive and high quality training, support and supervision to foster carers and staff, thereby minimising placement disruptions and giving the child stability of placement and educational opportunities.
+* Xcel 2000 Fostercare Services Ltd aim to promote the highest standards for children and young people in foster care by providing comprehensive and high quality training, support and supervision to Foster Parents and staff, thereby minimising placement disruptions and giving the child stability of family and educational opportunities.
 Within parent and child placements, parents will be supported whilst at the same time ensuring that the needs of any child are fully safeguarded.

 Xcel 2000 Fostercare Services Ltd complies fully with the legal requirements and principles of the:

 Children Act 1989, including Guidance and Regulations Volume 4 (2011) and 2013 amendments

 Care Planning, Placement and Case Review and Fostering Services 2011, 2013 and 2015 amendments